 The group presented its latest findings at a talk in the 53rd Design Automation Conference (DAC) in Austin-USA, titled “Cross-Layer Approximate Computing: From Logic to Architectures.”
 DAC is the top conference in the area of computer aided design.
 The paper introduces the collaborative work that provides a methodology to develop accelerators with variable approximation modes, using multi-bit approximate adders and multipliers.
 It further provides a foundation for realizing approximate computing architectures for hardware accelerators.

-In another recently published article in IEEE Transactions on computers, titled, “Probabilistic Error Modeling for Approximate Adders”, a unified methodology for estimating the error incurred due to approximate addition was presented.
+In another published article in the journal IEEE Transactions on Computer, titled, “Probabilistic Error Modeling for Approximate Adders,” a unified methodology for estimating the error incurred due to approximate addition was presented.
 It was demonstrated that, using the proposed analysis, the comparative performance of different approximate adders can be correctly predicted for a number of applications related to image processing and computer vision.
 A recent follow up article, “Probabilistic Error Analysis of Approximate Recursive Multipliers,” related to the extension of error analysis to approximate multipliers was also published in IEEE Transactions on Computers.
 These two works combined, provide the basis for in-depth error analysis for a class of algorithms that involve linear functions.

 The research in the area of Approximate Computing is still in its initial stages and a lot of collaborative and open source effort is required by the research community to make it a reality.
 Once it becomes a reality, it can translate into considerable savings in the power requirement, specifically for signal processing and multimedia applications.
 Considering the use of such applications in wearable devices, IoT and smartphones,this research can significantly benefit in extending the runtime of these battery powered devices.